mc2-project/opaque-sql/README.md

 ## Contributing

-Opaque uses a pre-push hook that formats all Scala and C/C++ files.
-Before opening a pull request, please do the following:
+Opaque uses a pre-commit hook to ensure that all commits are formatted to the desired style.
+Before making changes and opening a pull request, please do the following:

 1. Install dependencies: